What’s the difference between the IELTS and CELPIP?

 Topics: The IELTS topics are about everyday life and about you.
 The 8 questions on the CELPIP test vary from describing pictures to putting yourself in situations.
 If you need help preparing for your test, check out our CELPIP prep courses.

 Duration: The IELTS Speaking test ranges from 11-14 minutes.
 The CELPIP speaking test is about 15-20 minutes long.
 The IELTS Speaking test happens either before or after the other 3 sections of your exam (there’s a break between these exam sections).
+One of the benefits of the CELPIP test here is that you don’t have to wait around for your speaking test or even schedule it for another day.

 Overall, most of our students would agree that the IELTS speaking test is a much more comfortable test to take than the CELPIP speaking test, and as a result, they do better on their test.